Boris Johnson Is Ordered To Face Accusations That He Lied To The Public

 Ball says he wants to set a precedent by making it illegal for an elected official to lie about financial matters.
 If he's successful, he says, the case could have a wide ripple effect.

-"Because of how the English common law works it's possible that such a precedent could be internationally persuasive by influencing the law in Australia, New Zealand, Hong Kong, Canada and India."
+"Because of how the English common law works, it's possible that such a precedent could be internationally persuasive by influencing the law in Australia, New Zealand, Hong Kong, Canada and India."

 In Britain's legal system, private prosecutions can be started by any person or company with the time and money to do so.